lechimp-p/dicto.php/README.md

   is say `cannot have name` or `depending on`.
 In general, every rule basically is a statement over the existence of entities with some properties.
-* There are minimal attempts to use information from git, but information of git could be used a lot better to spare time reindexing unchanged files.
+* There are minimal attempts to use information from git, but information of git could be used a lot better to not reindex unchanged files and save time.
+* Error reporting is not very user friendly atm.

-From an implementation perspective I consider the codebase solid, with with space for improvements:
+From an implementation perspective I consider the codebase solid, with space for improvements:

 * The performance is a lot better after i did many optimizations, but there are still improvements to be made.
 When the system can process more information, it will take longer time to run.
 The analysis is performed on an in memory representation of the dependency graph.
 By moving analysis to SQL one could use a multi client database to have parallel processing and faster analysis.
+* The whole `App` part could benefit from the restructuring to be better configurable.

 ## Contributions

-TBD
+At the moment I am interested in general and specific feedback.
+Feel free to report issues, although I can't promise to fix them in a timely manner or at all.
+As outlined in [Shortcommings and Outlook](#shortcommings-and-outlook) the current structure will see some changes most probably.
+Thus I am not ready to accept PRs in general.
+If you want to contribute code, please contact me before putting any effort into coding stuff.